markdown-it/markdown-it/test/fixtures/commonmark/spec.txt

 of at least three consecutive backtick characters (`` ` ``) or tildes (`~`).
 (Tildes and backticks cannot be mixed.)
 A [fenced code block](@)
-begins with a code fence, indented no more than three spaces.
+begins with a code fence, preceded by up to three spaces of indentation.

-The line with the opening code fence may optionally contain some text following the code fence; this is trimmed of leading and trailing whitespace and called the [info string](@).
+The line with the opening code fence may optionally contain some text following the code fence; this is trimmed of leading and trailing spaces or tabs and called the [info string](@).
 If the [info string] comes after a backtick fence, it may not contain any backtick characters.
 (The reason for this restriction is that otherwise some inline code would be incorrectly interpreted as the